alfsb/nullmailer-smtpfix/README.md

 ## The solution

-This script can transform specific `X-Cron-Env:` headers into `From:` and `To:` RFC 2822 headers.
+This script captures and transform very specific headers into `From:` and `To:` RFC 2822 headers.

 For older emails in spool (or very old cron and nullmailer versions), it's possible to force specific `From:` and `To:` headers directly from script.

 ## How to use

-1. Change to nullmailer's ["format executable"](http://www.troubleshooters.com/linux/nullmailer/landmines.htm#_nullmailer_mental_model) MTA dir.
+1. Go to nullmailer's ["format executable"](http://www.troubleshooters.com/linux/nullmailer/landmines.htm#_nullmailer_mental_model MTA dir).
 Most likely `/usr/lib/nullmailer`.
 2. Download `smptfix` from [from here](https://raw.githubusercontent.com/alfsb/nullmailer-smtpfix/master/smtpfix).
 3. `chown` and `chmod ` this file using `stmp` as reference.
 4. Change nullmailer's `remotes` file, replacing first `stmp` in each line by `stmpfix`.